 Hydrangeas bloom from early spring or mid-summer through til late summer.
-Below we explore how to increase the number of hydrangea flowers and extend how long hydrangea flower for!

 Conditions for Blooms: | How to Increase Hydrangea Blooms: |

 Morning sun followed by afternoon shade or dappled light: | Hydrangeas can flower less if they are planted in too much shade.
-Plant hydrangeas in morning sun, followed by afternoon shade or dappled light throughout the day to promote flowering. |
+Plant hydrangeas in the morning sun, followed by afternoon shade or dappled light throughout the day to promote flowering. |

 Consistently moist soil: | Hydrangeas require the soil to be consistently and evenly moist for the flower buds to develop.
 If the soil is too dry then this can reduce flowering significantly water as often as required so that the soil is consistently moist around the hydrangeas roots. |

-Avoid pruning too often: | Hydrangeas flower on old wood rather then new seasons growth.
+Avoid pruning too often: | Hydrangeas flower on old wood rather than new seasons growth.
 If you prune back the hydrangea too hard you can remove the growth from which the flowers emerge and prevent the hydrangea from flowering. |

-Use a well balanced granular fertilizer: | If you use fertilizer too often or in too high concentration, then the excess nitrogen can cause the hydrangea to grow lots of foliage with fewer flowers.
-Use a well balance granular fertilizer as it releases the nutrients slowly and has all the nutrients the hydrangea requires for flowering, at the right concentration. |
+Use a well-balanced granular fertilizer: | If you use fertilizer too often or in too high a concentration, then the excess nitrogen can cause the hydrangea to grow lots of foliage with fewer flowers.
+Use a well-balanced granular fertilizer as it releases the nutrients slowly and has all the nutrients the hydrangea requires for flowering, at the right concentration. |

-Ensure the hydrangea is sheltered: | Hydrangeas are woodland plants and flower for longer when they are shelter by trees or other shrubs from frost and wind which can damage the emerging flower buds. |
+Ensure the hydrangea is sheltered: | Hydrangeas are woodland plants and flowers for longer when they are sheltered by trees or other shrubs from frost and wind which can damage the emerging flower buds. |

-Amend the soil with organic matter: | Hydrangeas flower more in soil that has been amended with organic matter (such as compost, leaf mold or well rotted manure) before planting.
+Amend the soil with organic matter: | Hydrangeas flower more in soil that has been amended with organic matter (such as compost, leaf mold, or well-rotted manure) before planting.
 Mulch around your hydrangea every Spring to create the optimal soil conditions for hydrangeas to bloom. |

 For optimal flowering, hydrangeas require a balance of sun and shade.